Distribution Solutions (DSGR)

 8. Cash Is King

-Distribution Solutions has shown poor cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.7%, lousy for an industrials business.
+Distribution Solutions has shown poor cash profitability relative to peers over the last five years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1.6%, below what we’d expect for an industrials business.

-Taking a step back, an encouraging sign is that Distribution Solutions’s margin expanded by 1.9 percentage points during that time.
-The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, an encouraging sign is that Distribution Solutions’s margin expanded by 3.2 percentage points during that time.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 Distribution Solutions Trailing 12-Month Free Cash Flow Margin